-The Superintendent or designee shall inform the public about the content and implementation of the district's wellness policy and shall make the policy, and any updates to the policy, available the public on an annual basis.
-He/she shall also inform the public of the district's progress towards meeting the goals of the wellness policy, including the availability of the triennial district assessment.
+The Superintendent or designee shall inform the public about the content and implementation of the District's wellness policy and shall make the policy, and any updates to the policy, available the public on an annual basis.
+They shall also inform the public of the District's progress towards meeting the goals of the wellness policy, including the availability of the triennial District assessment.
 (Education Code 49432; 42 USC 1758b; 7 CFR 210.30)